 Can a running shoe be a quiver of one?
 Saucony says so with the KOA TR: hit the road, then hit the dirt with this level headed, adaptable shoe.

-A rocking debut from long renowned brand who was making athletic shoes well before many of us were walking (they were founded in 1898), the KOA TR, is a hybrid shoe soft enough to pound the pavement but tough enough for the backcountry.
+A rocking debut from a long-renowned brand who was making athletic shoes well before many of us were walking (they were founded in 1898), the KOA TR is a hybrid shoe soft enough to pound the pavement but tough enough for the backcountry.